syncloudsoftech/mailcatcher/README.md

 ### Laravel

-If your app is built with [Laravel](https://laravel.com/), you can configure it to use our docker service by adding below configuration to your `.env` file.
+If your app is built with [Laravel](https://laravel.com/), you can configure it to use our docker service by adding below configuration to the `.env` file.

 ```env
 MAIL_MAILER=smtp